Disclaimer: Originally published in March 2018. It is being republished since it still remains an interesting topic till today.

 But Krishna in the Hindu epic is THE GOD.
 If it is permissible for him to focus on the ends and not the means, then these politicians are merely mortal humans.

-Lies, tricks, and deceit is what Krishna employed to make Pandavas win the war.
+Lies, tricks, and deceit are what Krishna employed to make Pandavas win the war.
 His most famous sentence, which still resonates across the world, was “a lie is permissible when it is for a greater good.”

 So does ends justify the means?
 Gandhi answers this in negative.
 But Gandhi was yet another Utopian who had never stepped inside the government machinery.